 The purpose of the search is to get ideas on where articles on a relevant topic were published.
 This step can also help you search for appropriate references for your article.

-If you’ve already written some literature review on the topic of your manuscript.
-Then you may also look at the most relevant articles in your citation list to check where they were published.
+If you’ve already written some literature review on the topic of your manuscript, you may also look at the most relevant articles in your citation list to check where they were published.

 If you are already very familiar with the journals in your topic area, it is OK to skip the first step.
 Even so, I still suggest you do a quick search to see whether there are unexpected opportunities.
 For example, some journals are multi-disciplinary.
 Even though they do not fall into a traditional subject category, they may have a broader readership.